 IV.
 Residence Requirements

 A candidate for the bachelor’s degree who enters with transfer credit must obtain from the University a minimum of 30 semester hours of institutional credit.
-Fifteen semester credits in the student’s major and four semester credits in the minor, if a minor is declared, must be institutional credit.
+Fifteen semester credits in the student’s major and three semester credits in the minor, if a minor is declared, must be institutional credit.
 Some colleges of the University may require more than 15 hours of institutional credit in the major.

 Institutional Credit includes degree credit courses:

 - taken in residence;